 Ian (also affectionately known as Kirkey) is one of our senior trainers and co-founder of the YCA.
 You may have heard his name before, in very different circumstances.
 Ian is an ex-professional Rugby League player who had many notable performances with Leeds Rhinos, earning himself 5 grand final rings (yes, FIVE).
 Upon his retirement, Kirkey took up a career in strength and conditioning, gaining another grand final ring but this time as coaching staff.
 Ian got his first dog aged 11, an elderly and wayward Rottweiler who taught him many lessons in management of behaviour rather than ‘fixing’a problem.
 He had another two rescue dogs before his current team of four.
 Three rescues, (Rita 10, bullbreed.
 Blue 4, whippet/spaniel and Nerf, Frenchie), and a fresh Frenchie puppy Cora.
 Having studied behaviourism with the BCCS Ian was inspired by Jacob’s justification of modern dog training leading to a more inclusive life for dogs.
 Subsequently he bought into Sensei Jacob’s ways and hasn’t looked back!
 Kirkey enjoys working with all dogs and issues but has a particular penchant for a cute Frenchie, even the biters!

-Rita (Admin assistant and Bullbreed cross), Blue (definitely not a Spaniel), Nerf (a rescue Frenchie), Cora (Frenchie)
+Rita (Admin assistant and Bullbreed cross), Blue (definitely not a Spaniel), Cora (Frenchie), MrBumble (Frenchie), Little Jon (Staffy)

 Probably another Frenchie